 - A recurring tasks plan (Google Sheets)

-- Create a list of tasks to push forward each of the 5 projects this week (put it in a Google Sheet and put a priority ranking onto each one)
+- Create a list of tasks to push forward each of the 5 projects this week (put it in a Google Sheet and put a priority ranking on each one)

 - Every week, go through your list of tasks top to bottom (by priority) and allocate time to work on them directly into your calendar so your entire week is planned out in your calendar

-Having a rhythm and structure isn’t always easy in startups since the target is constantly moving and there’s always more things to do than time to get it done.
-Instead of trying to calm the chaos, it’s important to bring structure and rhythm through things you can control like meetings and strategic planning sessions.
+Having a rhythm and structure isn’t always easy in startups since the target is constantly moving, and there are always more things to do than time to get it done.
+Instead of trying to calm the chaos, it’s important to bring structure and rhythm through things you can control, like meetings and strategic planning sessions.
 Will had the following recommendations:

-- Have a structure and routine for meetings and ensure they are rigorously held to.
+- Have a structure and routine for meetings and ensure they are rigorously held.
 Have an agenda.

 - CND holds an annual 2-day retreat for the team